 The markets for recycled feedstock and compostable materials are one of the primary drivers of landfill diversion in Illinois and nationally, and they need added support and subsidization to function well as a driver.
 Recyclables are commodities.
 Recognizing that, it is important to have measures in place which will create a valuable feedstock to manufacture new products and goods with a reduced environmental impact.
-Likewise, organics are commodities that have significant landfill diversion potential, provided a strong market for compost exists.
+Likewise, final compost and biogas generated by anaerobic digestion and composting are commodities that has significant landfill diversion potential, provided a strong market for these commodities exist.
 Low prices of virgin materials have the potential to impair efforts to expand landfill diversion of recyclables without offering similar environmental benefits to successful materials management strategies.
-Similarly, organics are also dependent on end markets, compete against other products, and present other transportation challenges to virgin materials with similar uses.
-To counter this reality, most states have financed market development opportunities within their jurisdictions.
+Similarly, final compost is also dependent on end markets, competing against other products, and present other transportation challenges to virgin materials with similar uses.
+To counter this reality, in additional to providing direct grants to expand infrastructure many states have financed market development opportunities within their jurisdictions.
 These programs are designed to support innovative endeavors that exhibit the potential to stabilize and grow the markets for recycled materials and compost.
 Since 2013, Illinois has not been among that population of states.